JustinShenk/video-pose-extractor/README.md

 # get-humans
-Dockerfile and instructions for human pose estimation implementation using Caffe, OpenCV 3.1.0 and Python 2.7.

-- "Nature is a language, can't you read?" - The Smiths
+- "Nature is a language can't you read?" - The Smiths

-Dockerized, minimal implementation of Cao et al.'s [repository](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation).
+Dockerized, minimal implementation of Cao et al.'s [repository](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) including Caffe, OpenCV and Python 2.7.

 Includes:
 - CPU Caffe implementation
 - python bindings + OpenCV for happy hacking
 - easy-to-use video-to-images script for pose finding in videos
-- dumps limb data into a file for later analysis and modeling
+- dump limb data into a file for later analysis and modeling

 ## Getting started